xolvio/inverter/README.md

 decoupled code which means reusable and testable.

 ##IoC for code reuse
 You can reuse the same events in multiple templates.
-You can do this:
+For example:

 ```javascript
 Inverter.register('common.events', {